Doctor Minerva: Powers and abilities

 Minn-Erva is a member of the alien Kree race, and was also mutagenically altered by the Kree Psyche-Magnetron, giving her superhuman strength and durability and the power of flight through the conscious manipulation of gravitons.
 The machine is capable of using "nega-energy" for various purposes, and was set to replicate the powers of Carol Danvers.
 She also possesses heightened intuitive faculties enabling her to guess correctly significantly higher than chance.

 Minn-Erva is also a gifted geneticist, and is a graduate of the Kree Science Academy, Vartanos, Kree-Lar.
 She also has the ability to pilot various Kree starships, and the ability to operate high technology of the Kree.
-After the Infinity event wherein the Inhuman Black Bolt enacted a mass inhumanization of his latent people across the Earth, Dr. Minerva went about experimenting on herself using the metamorphic genetic tissue of Terrigenesis cocoons.
+After the Infinity event wherein the Inhuman Black Bolt enacted a mass inhumanization of his latent people across the Earth, Dr. Minerva went about experimenting on herself using the tissue of Terrigenesis cocoons.

 Now having advanced cloaking powers on top of vastly augmented physicality rivaling those of the new Captain Marvel even while in an unchanged state, coupled with extra abilities hearkened upon metamorphosis into a more monstrous form.
 Powers stemming to laser vision, sharpened claws and elongated teeth, razor wings bestowing increased flight speed.